nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The find interview by job title feature allows users to query the list of added interview for interviews that match the job title via the command `find-i KEYWORD [MORE_KEYWORD]... `, where `KEYWORD` must not be an empty string.
+The find interview by job role feature allows users to query the list of added interview for interviews that match the job role via the command `find-i KEYWORD [MORE_KEYWORD]... `, where `KEYWORD` must not be an empty string.

 The `find-i` command is facilitated by the `FindInterviewCommand`, `FindInterviewCommandParser`, and `JobContainsKeywordsPredicate`.